 Worrier-like mythological chimaeras exhibit their magnificence in size and features as if unaware of their surroundings.
 A feeling of sealed containment inside an interstellar spacecraft with the looks of the famous 70s SciFi film and even the lunar base-like subterranean enclaves in James Bond movies while hallucinating on Neon Genesis.
 Closer to end post-genetic mendelian experiments give way to a closing exoplanetary bliss.

 For the most part, the inspiration behind the video was the music itself.
-Triantafyllidis spent quite some time listening to Rankin’s sound, asking about his creative process and compositional strategies but also taking narrative clues from the materiality of the sounds themselves.
+Triantafyllidis spent quite some time listening to Rankin’s sound, asking about his creative process and compositional strategies and taking narrative clues from the sounds’ materiality.

 And what about the technical side?
 It’s pretty simple – Triantafyllidis follows up – It’s the entire space station scene, originally created for an alien shooter game, I suppose, within which the curated exhibition of 3D models is taking place.
 I then set up a virtual camera and tried to film the stillness and emptiness of the space like a cinematographer.
 During the editing process, I paid a lot of attention to creating an exploratory mood and revealing the main exhibits of key moments of the song.
 It felt interesting to have a staccato editing pace when there was very little motion in the scenes themselves.